PCCD School Safety and Security Grant Program (Pennsylvania)

 • Eligibility Details

-Eligible applicants include PA school districts, intermediate units, area career and technical schools, charter schools, cyber charter schools, regional charter schools, approved private schools, chartered school for the education of the deaf or the blind, or private residential rehabilitative institutions; and municipalities, law enforcement agencies, and approved vendors.
+Eligible applicants include PA school districts, intermediate units, area career and technical schools, charter schools, regional charter schools, and cyber charter schools.
+Municipalities, law enforcement agencies, and approved vendors may also apply (see additional information section).

 Deadline Details